 We hired a car for our three days in Malta which I would personally recommend doing.
 While the towns are cities are very reliably linked by public bus services and you could easily get around this way, there are also a lot of areas, particularly beautiful beaches and hiking areas which are not serviced by buses.

 If you are using the buses to get around then the Malta Public Transport site has all the info you need.
-Buses have a flat fare for any two hour journey and cost 1.5euro in Winter and 2euro in Summer.
+Buses have a flat fare for any two hour journey and cost 2.50 euros for the day service and 3 euros for the night service.

 For example, this swimming area was beautiful, a very safe swimming area not in open water, people jumping in and sunbathing on the rocks, but it was accessed by a very long and narrow unpaved road.
 There was a carpark at the bottom and we had no problem parking here or anywhere on the island so it paid off to have a car.